haiundwo/Qwen-VL-Series-Finetune/README.md

     "conversations": [
       {
         "from": "human",
-        "value": "Based on the image, which geometric method is used to determine the bearing angle, and why is it the most appropriate choice?"
+        "value": "<image>\nBased on the image, which geometric method is used to determine the bearing angle, and why is it the most appropriate choice?"
       },
       {
         "from": "gpt",